In some ways, more has changed in the last two years than in the previous ten.

-In our just released 2021 SDR Metrics & Compensation Report, we analyze the shifts in sales development over recent years and which trends have accelerated.
-We dig into areas like motion, model, ramp, promotions, attrition, activity, comp, tech stack, and front-line leadership.
+In our just released 2023 SDR Metrics & Compensation Report, we analyze the shifts in sales development over this period.
+Which trends have accelerated?
+Which strategies have withered?
+We dig into areas like motion, model, ramp, tenure, attrition, activity, compensation, tech stack, and front-line leadership.

 About the Participants

-This is our eighth round of this research project and I can tell you it's our best one yet.
-This year, 406 Executives from a broad range of B2B companies participated.
-(91% with HQs in North America, median respondent revenues of $35M, and median ASP/ACV at $55K).
+This is our ninth round of this biennial research project and I can tell you it's our best one yet.
+This year, 365 Executives from a broad range of B2B companies participated.
+(69% North America companies, another 21% with global footprints, median respondent revenues of $45M, and median ASP/ACV at $52K).

 A few observations